-- 6.10 Stafford Borough had 306425-housing completions in 2012/132011/2012, and as of 31st March 2013-2012 has given planning permission for 2,7812,911-new houses to be built, which are yet to be completed. providing 6 years' supply based on 500 new homes per year.
-(AM28) Furthermore evidence from the Strategic Housing Land Availability Assessment identifies a considerable additional supply of sites, which suggests that the availability of suitable sites will not be a constraint to whatever overall scale of housing is proposed. - 6.11 With regards to the future demand for new housing in the Stafford Borough area, national statistics from the Government provide information on population growth forecasts and the number of new households likely to form.
+6.10 Stafford Borough had 306 housing completions in 2012/13, and as of 31st March 2013 has given planning permission for 2,781 new houses to be built, which are yet to be completed.
+Furthermore evidence from the Strategic Housing Land Availability Assessment identifies a considerable additional supply of sites, which suggests that the availability of suitable sites will not be a constraint to whatever overall scale of housing is proposed.

+6.11 With regards to the future demand for new housing in the Stafford Borough area, national statistics from the Government provide information on population growth forecasts and the number of new households likely to form.
 For Stafford Borough, the latest 2010 population projections show an increase of 19,900 residents from 126,100 to 146,000 people in 2035.
 These figures include natural change and migration from other areas.
-The latest 2008 household projections to 2033 showed an increase of 11,523 households, from 52,999 to 64,522 households who will be looking for houses in our area.
-This is an average of approximately 461500 new houses per year over the period 2008 to 2033. <a href="https://doi.org/10.1016/journal.overthe-period-2011-journal.overthe-period-2021-journal.overthe - 6.12 It should be noted that the household projection figure is made up of 'local need' (i.e. natural change: the balance of births over deaths and reduction in average household size) and 'in-migration' elements, with the split for Stafford Borough being approximately 30% local need and 70% in-migration mainly from surrounding areas, the majority being from Cannock Chase District, South Staffordshire District and the City of Stoke-on-Trent.
-Recentlyt±he Government, through the NPPF, has stated that local authorities should provide for the locally assessed requirements of their area.
+The 2008 household projections to 2033 showed an increase of 11,523 households, from 52,999 to 64,522 households who will be looking for houses in our area.
+This is an average of approximately 461 new houses per year over the period 2008 to 2033.
+However the 2011 interim household projections covering the period 2011 to 2021 identify an increase from 55,706 in 2011 to 59,874 in 2021, which is an average of approximately 417 new houses per year.

+6.12 It should be noted that the household projection figure is made up of 'local need' (i.e. natural change: the balance of births over deaths and reduction in average household size) and 'in-migration' elements, with the split for Stafford Borough being approximately 30% local need and 70% in-migration mainly from surrounding areas, the majority being from Cannock Chase District, South Staffordshire District and the City of Stoke-on-Trent.
+The Government, through the NPPF, has stated that local authorities should provide for the locally assessed requirements of their area.
 Pressures for continued in-migration are likely to remain from neighbouring areas in the short to medium term.
 In light of meeting objectively assessed needs it is sensible to plan for these, not least because it is consistent with the growth aspirations for Stafford town, and its developing sub-regional role, as set out in the Spatial Vision and Key Objectives earlier.
-This approach has also been supported by neighbouring local authorities through recent Duty to Co-operate cross-border meetings on the Plan for Stafford Borough: Strategic Policy Choices document.
-(AM30)
+This approach has also been supported by neighbouring local authorities through Duty to Co-operate cross-border meetings on the Plan for Stafford Borough: Strategic Policy Choices document.

-6.13 With regard to new housing requirements for military personnel, a separate provision for up to 400350 Service Family Accommodation properties will be delivered as part of the new Local Plan in order to facilitate military personnel returning from abroad.
-(AM31) Currently, such in-migration movements are not included within the population and household projection figures prepared by the Office for National Statistics.
+6.13 With regard to new housing requirements for military personnel, a separate provision for up to 350 Service Family Accommodation properties will be delivered as part of the new Local Plan in order to facilitate military personnel returning from abroad.
+Currently, such in-migration movements are not included within the population and household projection figures prepared by the Office for National Statistics.